 - 3.1.
 The Scottish Government is committed to the prevention, detection, reporting and correct handling of all instances of fraud within the public sector.
 As such it has set out relevant guidance for all public sector bodies within the Scottish Public Finance Manual (SPFM). - 3.2.
 In accordance with the SPFM, it is a requirement that GCRB maintains a policy statement regarding fraud.
 The approval of this policy ensures GCRB is compliant with the Financial Memorandum and is consistent with a previous recommendation of the Internal Auditor. - 3.3.
-The original policy was approved by GCRB in October 2017 and reviewed in October 2019.
-The policy has been reviewed and updated once more in accordance with best practice.
+The original policy was approved by GCRB in October 2017 and reviewed every two years thereafter.
+The policy has been reviewed, and updated once more, in accordance with best practice.
+There have been some very minor changes to the text, but the policy is substantively the same as the previous version.